 I think this shows the heavy burden that Joseph faced in this period because he had gone into a huge amount of debt to purchase land in the Commerce area and across the Mississippi River in Lee County, Iowa Territory, for the Saints.
 Temporal responsibilities weighed heavy on him during this period.

-Kurt Manwaring: What kind of research might this volume facilitate in the coming months and years?
+What kind of research might Documents, Volume 7: September 1839–January 1841 facilitate in the coming months and years?

 Matt Godfrey: I hope that it facilitates additional research into this key part of the history of the church, one that I think historians sometimes overlook.

 Sometimes we go from the Saints suffering from disease in the summer of 1839 to the Saints beginning the Nauvoo temple without discussing what occurs in between.

 I think this volume helps to fill in the gaps of what occurred in the intervening months.

 I also hope this volume promotes more research into women in Nauvoo during this early period.
 Numerous land transactions occur in Nauvoo during 1839 and 1840 as more Saints move to the area and enter into agreements with Joseph Smith for land.

 We provide samples of some of the documents generated in these transactions.

 One that we feature is a purchase of land by Jane Miller, a woman in Nauvoo about whom we know very little.
 She was probably a single woman in the area, perhaps a widow.
 She purchased a lot in Nauvoo for $200 and executed five promissory notes for payment.

 I would love to see more studies on the economic conditions of such Nauvoo women.